The Essential Guide to LED driving lights

 Big Red

-Still one of the best bang for buck LED driving light options out there, even in 2024.
+Still one of the best bang-for-buck LED driving light options out there, even in 2024.
 The 9in BRG from Big Red.
-Each light pushes out a claimed 9056 effective lumens for just $148.
+Each light pushes out a claimed 9056 effective lumens for just $185 each, or you can pick up the starter kit that includes a plug-and-play harness for $395.
 They’re rated at IP68 for dust and ingress so if you’re planning on parking your driving lights under 1.5m of water for half an hour you can be confident they’ll hold up.
 They do suffer somewhat with a 1 Lux rating of 921m for a pair.
-But with a three year warranty it’s hard to complain.
+But with a three-year warranty, it’s hard to complain.

 Bushranger Night Hawk